The Rook Monoid is Lexicographically Shellable: Background

-indexed by a finite monoid $R$, now called the {\em Renner monoid} of $M$.
-Here $\overline{N_G(T)}$ is the Zariski closure in $M$ of the normalizer in $G$ of $T$.
-The Bruhat-Renner ordering on $R$ is defined as before.
-In the special case of the defining representation $\rho: G_0 \rightarrow GL(K^n)$ of $G_0=SL_n$, the Renner monoid $R$ is isomorphic to the rook monoid $R_n$.
-The Weyl group $W$ of $(G,T)$ forms the group of invertible elements in the Renner monoid $R$, and the Bruhat-Chevalley ordering on $W$ extends to the Bruhat-Renner ordering on $R$.
+If $\rho: G_0 \rightarrow GL(K^n)$ is the defining representation of $G_0=SL_n$, then the Renner monoid $R$ is isomorphic to the rook monoid $R_n$.
+The Weyl group $W$ of $(G,T)$ is the unit-group of $R$, and the Bruhat-Chevalley order on $W$ extends to the Bruhat-Chevalley-Renner order on $R$.